-The Washington, DC District Department of the Environment (DDOE) agrees: in the Department's recent draft stormwater regulations, it states that while detention practices have had some benefits for District water bodies, "they have also been inadequate, particularly in terms of controlling the volume of stormwater flowing from major regulated project sites.
-The water quality treatment requirement provides no control of flow rates from these sites, and the 2-year storm detention requirement fails to mimic natural, pre-development conditions."65 For this reason, the new regulations will require retention of stormwater, which will "more closely approximate natural conditions by keeping stormwater on site rather than allowing it to wash off in large volumes that erode land and stream banks and carry pollution into District waterbodies, thereby damaging aquatic ecosystems and limiting human use."66
+&lt;sup>63 District Department of the Environment, Notice of Proposed Rulemaking: Stormwater Management and Soil Erosion and Sediment Control 9 (Aug.
+10, 2012), available at reason, the new regulations will require retention of stormwater, which will "more closely approximate natural conditions by keeping stormwater on site rather than allowing it to wash off in large volumes that erode land and stream banks and carry pollution into District waterbodies, thereby damaging aquatic ecosystems and limiting human use."